Six things that will show you How to ROCK Disneyland in May!

 The mornings and evenings at Disneyland in May can be kind of chilly, but the days will be warm.
 This makes packing clothing for Disneyland in May a little tricky.
 Pack a pair of jeans or long pants to stay warm and comfortable during the cooler temperatures.
 Wear a short-sleeved top and bring a lightweight jacket or sweater that can be kept in a backpack or worn around your waist during the day.
 I like to wear shorts during the day, then change into long pants at night.

 Before any Disney vacation, I like to check out Jane.com for adorable and affordable Disney vacation t-shirts!
 I have found so many cute shirts for only $13.99!
 Their deals change daily though, so make sure to check back often or follow me on Instagram to keep up on all of the amazing Disney-themed merchandise!

 Here are the typical hours for Disneyland Park and Disney California Adventure Park in May.
 As always, these hours are subject to change so check Disneyland’s website for current information.

 Disney California Adventure

 There are so many things to think about when you are planning a trip to Disneyland.
-Now you know How to ROCK Disneyland in May!
-Make sure you Pin this post so you will have this info handy!
+Make sure you pin these tips so you’ll have them handy when you need them!